Directions in German: Essential Words and Phrases for Finding Your Way

 Ich gehe in den Supermarkt.

 I’m going into the supermarket.

 In this example, I’m moving into the supermarket, so der Supermarket needs to be in the accusative.
 This means der Supermarkt becomes den Supermarkt.

 However, with this one, I’m standing in front of the supermarket and there’s no movement or direction indicated in the sentence.
 So we need the dative case and den Supermarkt switches to dem Supermarkt.

 As the book is being put down—a clear sign of movement—we need the accusative case.

-Here the book is lying still on the table, so we need the dative.
+Here the book is lying still on the bed, so we need the dative.